Council Budget 2021-22

 With around 153,000 residential properties in Wirral and if the average council tax bill is around £1,600 that would see a yearly income from residential council tax of around £244,800,000 alone.
 It may not look much but that is a quarter of a billion pounds.
 This does not include business rates and other income from car park charges or I'm just wondering why the council seems to struggle to balance its budget?
 Especially when you are getting additional funds from central government.
 The total gross expenditure for 2018/19 was something in the region of £826,600,000 and everytime this increases you look to the residents to make up the shortfall with increases to council tax.

-Truth_Teller over 3 years ago
+Truth_Teller almost 4 years ago